DONATE NOW

 Is the application deadline flexible?

-• No. We are not able to accept late applications.
+• No. We are unable to accept late applications.

 Do I have to complete my application in one sitting?
 Can someone else from my organization help me fill it out?

-• You can login to your WizeHive account to make changes to your application anytime during the application window (12:00pm on April 29 to 5:00pm on June 6).
-You will be able to set up a WizeHive account when the application portal opens on April 29.
+• You can make changes to your application anytime during the application window (12:00 p.m. on July 15 to 5:00 p.m. on August 21).
 Only one person from each organization can create login credentials, which can be shared.

 What if I realize I made an error on my application after I submit it?
 Will I be able to correct it?